pourmalek/CovidVisualizedGlobal/README.md

 <br/><br/>

-The COVID-19 pandemic model by Youyang Gu [9] and the model by University of California, Los Angeles model [10] could not be categorized as international and periodically updated models.
-The COVID-19 International Modelling Consortium (CoMo Consortium) model, created by researchers at the University of Oxford and Cornell University [11], and CovidSim (COVID Simulation) model, developed by researchers at Imperial College, London [12], provide templates for researchers to model the future of epidemic trajectory at national and subnational levels of their choice, through adjusting the model inputs and setting the time horizon into future for the estimations.
+The COVID-19 pandemic model by Youyang Gu [https://covid19-projections.com and https://github.com/youyanggu/covid19_projections] and the model by University of California, Los Angeles model [https://covid19.uclaml.org/info.html and https://github.com/uclaml/ucla-covid19-forecasts/tree/master/current_projection] could not be categorized as international and periodically updated models.
+The COVID-19 International Modelling Consortium (CoMo Consortium) model, created by researchers at the University of Oxford and Cornell University [https://www.medsci.ox.ac.uk/news/como-consortium-the-covid-19-pandemic-modelling-in-context and https://github.com/ocelhay/como], and CovidSim (COVID Simulation) model, developed by researchers at Imperial College, London [https://covidsim.org/v5.20210727/?place=ca and https://covidsim.org/v5.20210727/?place=ir], provide templates for researchers to model the future of epidemic trajectory at national and subnational levels of their choice, through adjusting the model inputs and setting the time horizon into future for the estimations.
 Unlike the five international and periodically updated models mentioned above, the latter two models are not intended for periodic updates by their original creators.
 The CoMo Consortium has engaged some countries, including Iran, but not Canada.
 There is no evidence of either model being used on a periodically updated basis in Iran or Canada.

 <br/><br/>

 **(2) The CovidVisualized repositories created in this work**

-GitHub (https://github.com) is used for sharing the codes and data.
-Global and country levels were chosen for demonstration of results.
-For the national level, one country with and one country without subnational estimates – Canada and Iran, respectively – were chosen based on personal bonds.
+Repositories for codes and data sharing: Three Github repositories were created for this project: “CovidVisualizedGlobal” [[8]](https://github.com/pourmalek/covir2/blob/main/README.md#references) for the global and regional levels, “CovidVisualizedCountry” [[9]](https://github.com/pourmalek/covir2/blob/main/README.md#references) for countries with subnational estimates, and “covir2” [[10]](https://github.com/pourmalek/covir2/blob/main/README.md#references) for countries without subnational estimates.
+Canada and Iran were chosen for case representation of each of the two types of countries, respectively.
+These are referred to as CovidVisualized GitHub repositories hereon .
+Six World Health Organization regions were used for the regional level: [`African Region (AFR)`](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/RESULTS%20African%20region/README.md), [`Americas Region (AMR)`](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/RESULTS%20Americas%20region/README.md), [`Eastern Mediterranean Region (EMR)`](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/RESULTS%20Eastern%20Mediterranean%20region/README.md), [`European Region (EUR)`](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/RESULTS%20European%20region/README.md), [`South-East Asian Region (SEAR)`](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/RESULTS%20South-East%20Asian%20region/README.md), and [`Western Pacific Region (WPR)`](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/RESULTS%20Western%20Pacific%20region/README.md).

-Four of the five identified models share codes and estimates updates via GitHub repositories, and the IHME estimates are released on IHME’s website [4].
-Three Github repositories were created for this project: “CovidVisualizedGlobal” [13] for the global level, “CovidVisualizedCountry” [14] for Canada, and “covir2” [15] for Iran.
-These are referred to as CovidVisualized GitHub repositories hereon.
-The “covir2” repository was created as “COVID Iran Review number 2” in March 2021, as an update after a first-iteration review was published [1].
-The idea and work were further developed toward applicability to any location in the world, with case application for the global level, Canada, and Iran.
+Four of the five identified models share codes and estimates updates via GitHub repositories, and the IHME estimates are released on IHME’s website [[4]](https://github.com/pourmalek/covir2/blob/main/README.md#references).

 GitHub repositories allow others to view and/or download, scrutinize, and verify the integrity of the codes and data.
 It is also possible to minimally modify the codes to recreate similar repositories for any other country that reports COVID-19 cases and deaths to World Health Organization.
 Such use of the codes and data in GitHub is free of charge and bound to the pertinent licenses.